 - 1. Responsible for accounts payable, including the posting of requisitions, purchase orders and invoices. - 2.
 Ensure all purchase orders and invoices follow the policies and procedures guidelines. - 3.
-Responsible for the accurate and timely payment of all authorized billings incurred by the College to avoid any late fee or penalty and to ensure all available discounts are taken. - Administration of College credit cards to faculty and staff to ensure all persons traveling for college business have appropriate credit available to cover expenses. - 5.
+Responsible for the accurate and timely payment of all authorized billings incurred by the College to avoid any late fee or penalty and to ensure all available discounts are taken. - 4 Administration of College credit cards to faculty and staff to ensure all persons traveling for college business have appropriate credit available to cover expenses. - 5.
 Responsible for the maintenance and accuracy of outstanding PO reports. - 6.
 Reconciliation of all vendor statements in a timely and accurate manner. - 7.
 Responsible for the preparation and filing of monthly sales tax reports. - 8.
 Prepare and distribute 1099's for all vendors. - 9.
 Production and analysis of cash requirements journals to meet college payment obligations. - 10.
 Maintain complete and organized vendor files for all payment documentation. - 11.
 Provide secretarial and clerical assistance as needed to the Vice President of Administrative Services.
 Duties may include: - a.
 Filing - b.
 Photocopying - c.
 Sort and distribute incoming mail and prepare outgoing mail for delivery - d.
 Typing and preparing various letters, documents and reports

 - c.
 Account reconciliations as assigned - 12.
 Assist others as needed. - 13.
 Assist in the registration, including the billing and collection of registration invoices. - 14.
 Participate in the Business Office cross training program. - 15.
-Assist in the preparation of monthly financial reports. - 16.
-Assist in the preparation of PBC schedules for the annual external audit. - 17.
-Unclaimed property annual reporting - 18.
-Maintain utility spreadsheet info for website on a monthly basis - 19.
-Reconcile and post payroll entries. - 20.
-Calculations and transfer of all bond payments. - 21.
-Unclaimed property annual reporting. - 22.
-Communicate an accurate image of the College as a means of informing others about opportunities at the College. - 23.
-Work on standing and ad hoc committees of the College, as assigned. - 24.
-Support College activities and special events through attendance and/or participation. - 25.
-Comply with all College policies, rules and regulations. - 26.
+Assist in the preparation of PBC schedules for the annual external audit. - 16.
+Unclaimed property annual reporting - 17.
+Maintain utility spreadsheet info for website on a monthly basis - 18.
+Reconcile and post payroll entries. - 19.
+Calculations and transfer of all bond payments. - 20.
+Communicate an accurate image of the College as a means of informing others about opportunities at the College. - 21.
+Work on standing and ad hoc committees of the College, as assigned. - 22.
+Support College activities and special events through attendance and/or participation. - 23.
+Comply with all College policies, rules and regulations. - 24.
 Perform all other duties as assigned by the Vice President of Administrative Services and President.